Projecten per jaar

 Introductie / missie

-In this research area we focus on a variety of frontends where low power consumption and energy efficiency plays an important role, in particular we focus on biomedical applications.
+In this research area we focus on a variety of frontends where low power consumption, energy efficiency, and form factor play energy efficiency play an important role.
+In particular we focus on biomedical applications.
 Both frontends for wireless communication and frontends for sensor interfacing are considered.

 Over de organisatie

 In today’s world, wireless communication in small, battery-powered devices is omnipresent.
 For instance: smart phones, tablets and watches with a plurality of wireless interfaces; wireless networks around the body; and smart-dust sensor nodes.
 Due to requirements in terms of small physical size, long battery lifetime, limited body-tissue heating, and increasing data rates, there is a continuous demand for improving energy efficiency.

 We are addressing these requirements in various ways, for instance: